Riya678-spy/EV-Battery-Charging-Control/README.md

 * DC charging infrastructure
 * Renewable energy storage systems

-The model can be further extended from a single battery cell to a complete EV battery pack and a more advanced charging system.
+The model can be further extended to include a complete EV battery pack, dedicated current control, temperature monitoring, SOC estimation, and advanced BMS protection functions.

 ---

+# 🔮 Future Improvements

+The current model can be extended by implementing:

+* True CC-CV charging with a dedicated current-control loop
+* Battery temperature monitoring
+* Over-voltage and under-voltage protection
+* Over-current protection
+* SOC estimation algorithms
+* Battery pack modeling
+* BMS integration
+* PWM-based DC-DC converter control
+* PID-based charging current control
+* Constant-voltage regulation after reaching 4.20 V
+* Charging efficiency calculation

+---

-## ✅ Conclusion
+# ✅ Conclusion

-This project demonstrates the basic implementation of an **EV lithium-ion battery charging controller using MATLAB/Simulink**.
+This project demonstrates a **closed-loop lithium-ion EV battery charging controller using MATLAB/Simulink and Simscape Electrical**.

-A battery model, controlled current source, voltage and current sensors, and feedback-based relay control are combined to demonstrate the charging process.
+The battery starts at **20% SOC** and is charged with approximately **10 A**.
+The battery voltage gradually increases until it reaches the **4.20 V cutoff voltage at approximately 280 seconds**.

+At the cutoff point, the relay changes the control signal so that the charging current becomes **0 A**.
+The battery SOC reaches approximately **93%**, while the battery voltage subsequently settles around **4.10 V**.

-The addition of **hysteresis control** improves the stability of the switching operation near the battery voltage limit, while the Memory block helps resolve the algebraic loop in the feedback path.
+The use of a **relay with hysteresis** provides stable voltage-based switching, while the **Memory block** helps resolve the algebraic loop in the feedback path.

-Overall, this project provides a foundation for developing more advanced **EV charging controllers and Battery Management System (BMS)** models.
+Overall, the project provides practical experience in **battery modeling, feedback control, Simscape Electrical, relay-based control, and MATLAB/Simulink simulation**, forming a foundation for developing more advanced EV charging and BMS systems.